andyfengc/andyfengc.github.io/_drafts/Authentication Tutorial 11 - OAuth.md

 In summary, the username/password will be used to exchange for access token via this flow.
 It has limited usage and not recommended.

 ### Client credential flow
-grant_type=client_credentials
+`grant_type=client_credentials`

 It is suitable for classic desktop web applications or backend-only applications.
 It is used when the OAuth client requests an access token using only its client credentials.

 The client need to maintain client secret, access token.
 It is 2-legged and simplier than Authorization code flow.

 Different from resource owner credential flow, Client credential flow only authenticates the client, not the user.
+Only client and no user interaction are involved in this workflow.

 ![](/images/posts/20190830-oauth-3.gif)